afriha/Kubernetes-Terraform-Way/modules/Bootstrap/README.md

-# Kubernetes THW with Terraform
+# Kubernetes THW with Terraform (Bootstraping Kubernetes)

-## This repo contains :
+##This Terraform config

-Certificates and kubeconfig files generation for kubernetes components
+1 - Create certificates and generate kubeconfig files for kubernetes components (Step 4 to 6 in the tutorial)

-ETCD and Kubernetes Control Plane Bootstrap
+2 - Bootstraps ETCD, Control plane and Worker Nodes (Step 7 to 9 )

+3 - Installs CoreDns and a test app available on port 30000 on Worker Nodes.